-This measure is intended to carry out a detailed and comprehensive analysis of the need for makeup of the primary system in case of accidents involving loss of power supply and/or ultimate heat sink.
-The analysis is intended to address potential accident progression scenarios in which loss of power and cooling water will make primary system makeup impossible.
-Hence, the use of mobile sources for primary system makeup shall be considered as a compensatory measure.
-Upon results of the analysis, additional measures for primary system makeup shall be revised as appropriate and additional technical features shall be determined.
+A detailed and comprehensive analysis of the need for makeup of the primary system in case of accidents involving loss of power supply and/or ultimate heat sink was carried out.
+The analysis addressed potential accident progression scenarios in which loss of power and cooling water will make primary system makeup impossible.
+Hence, the use of mobile sources for primary system makeup was considered as a compensatory measure.
+The reports were agreed with the SNRIU.